 - Add the chicken and cook for an additional 2 minutes, stirring constantly.

-- Add the chicken stock, coconut milk, potato, and fish sauce and bring to a simmer.
+- Add the chicken stock, coconut milk, potato, lime leaves if using, and fish sauce and bring to a simmer.

 - Simmer covered until the chicken is very tender – about 30-40 minutes.